Assam Police: Battalion and Reserved Forces

-APTF Battalion of Assam Police Task Force was raised as a speciality peace keeping force to tackle the instances of communal and group violence.
+APTF Battalion was raised as a speciality peace keeping force to tackle the instances of communal and group violence.

 The personnel of this force were posted in vulnerable areas and minority pockets, so that any sign of communal disharmony could be quickly countered and prevented from flaring up into a major communal violence.
 This force has functioned effectively as an emergency task force.